HedgeTech-ir/HedgeTech/README.md

 HedgeTech Python SDK is a professional, lightweight, and modular Python package designed to provide seamless access to HedgeTech services.
 The SDK is crafted for developers, data analysts, and algorithmic traders who want to interact with the Tehran Stock Exchange (TSE & IFB) using a clean, reliable, and easy-to-use API.
 It supports both synchronous and asynchronous workflows, offering maximum flexibility and performance for different application scenarios.

+> **Note:** This SDK requires Python >= 3.10 and is currently in Beta development status.
+Some APIs may change in future releases.

 ## Features

 * Secure authentication with both async and sync clients.